vasanthkumarch/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 # EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor

 ## AIM:
-To interface an ultrasonic pair and measure the distance in centimeters , calculate the error
+To interface an ultrasonic pair and measure the distance in centimeters , calculate the erro

 ### COMPONENTS REQUIRED:
 1.	ultrasonic sensor module HC-SR04